ingobeans/discord-character-bot/README.md

 * "global" - Boolean, whether all users should share a single conversation, or if all users should have their own conversation. **Important: before using, read the Presets paragraph (specifically under username)**
 * "allowed_commands" - List of Strings, names of commands to be allowed
 * (optional) "webhook" - String, webhook URL
 * "presets" - Object containing presets.
-The keys of the object are preset names, the value is a preset object
+The keys of the object are preset names, the value is a preset object.
+If the key is "dm", it will be the settings for DMs (webhooks won't work in DMs).

 ### Presets
 Presets are objects containing the keys: